obonaventure/cnp3/book-2nd/exercises/netkit-app.rst

     vstart hostname

-To launch the DNS lab, use the following command:
+To launch the DNS lab[#fdnslab]_, use the following commands:

  .. code:: console

-    cp -r /etinfo/applications/netkit/dnslab/ $HOME/	# do not forget the trailing /'s lstart -d $HOME/dnslab
+    cp -r /etinfo/applications/netkit/dnslab/ $HOME/	# do not forget the trailing /'s lstart -f -d $HOME/dnslab

 To stop the lab, please stop all the involved instances by using the command ``halt`` inside each virtual machine.